USAJOBS/help-center/how-to/search/filters/security-clearance.md

 tags: [search, filters, security, clearance]
 ---

 You can filter your search results by the type of security clearance the job requires.
-Read the Security Clearance section in each job announcement to find out the required security clearance.
+Read the Security Clearance section in each job announcement to find out the required security clearance to understand what's required.

 1. Go to **More Filters**.
 2. Scroll down to **Security Clearance**.